 Summer reminds us of long hot days and leisurely hours spent drinking cooling beverages; iced teas, tall glasses of cold, freshly made lemonade, smoothies and many more.

-Winter paints a very different picture; warm fires, furry slippers, thick jumpers and hands wrapped round a hot warming drink.
+Winter paints a very different picture; warm fires, furry slippers, thick jumpers and hands wrapped around a hot warming drink.

 The list of hot drinks available nowadays is endless so here are some warming winter drinks for you to try, some traditional and some you may not have tried yet.